We chatted to Two Michelin-starred Michael Caines about his favourite foodie memories and the healthy ingredients he loves using.

-I’m about to open my first hotel, Lympstone Manor.
+I recently opened my first hotel, Lympstone Manor.
 It’s the culmination of a year and a half’s work, so it’s a genuinely exciting time for me.
 I want to make it an exceptional experience in every way – wonderful food, fine wines, magnificent rooms and a breathtaking view.
 This is a country house hotel for the 21st century and I want everyone to have a Cinderella moment here.

-What are your personal healthy goals for the year?
+What are your personal healthy goals?

 I’ve recently lost 12kg – I’ve reduced my portion sizes, I drink more water, alcohol is a weekend treat, I eat bread only in the morning and I’ve weaned myself off sugary tea.
 I’ll keep running my 10 miles on a Sunday and continue doing The Ladies Walk [a walk around the Manor’s grounds that’s 10,000 steps] daily.
 I have loads of energy.